alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 <a name="classdeepdream"></a>
 ## Class-based Deep Dream
 This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network, specifically a VGG network.
+This technique is used for visualising the class models learnt by the image classification ConvNets.
+Given a learnt/trained classification ConvNet and a class of interest from the network's training dataset, this visualisation method generates an image with features that are representative of what the ConvNet has learned to represent/detect the given class; it lets us know what are the features expected in input image to maximize the output class node score.

 ### Evaluating 2D class-based deep dream
 When using a pre-trained network, you first need to upload pretrained VGG neural network weights folder to `/storage` using the notebook tool in the web GUI.
 Note that the next subsection details how to train a VGG network on your own dataset.